Sign up to our Newsletter

 To increase your LSAT score on your second attempt, you’ll need to come up with a new study plan that better rectifies your weaknesses.

 Now that you have a better understanding of the sections you struggle with the most use this to guide your studies.
-If you’re not sure where to start or how to improve your study plan, Juris’ 99th percentile tutors can help!
+If you’re not sure where to start or how to improve your study plan, we can help!
+You can work with an expert LSAT tutor to learn tried-and-true strategies to significantly increase your score!

 6. What Is The Lowest LSAT Score?